infusephp/cron/README.md

 ### Webhooks

-You can optionally specify a URL that will be called upon a successful run with the output from the run passed through the `m` query parameter.
-This was designed to be compatible with [Dead Man's Snitch](https://deadmanssnitch.com/)
+You can optionally specify a URL that will be called upon a successful run.
+The output from the run will be available using the `m` query parameter.
+This was designed to be compatible with [Dead Man's Snitch](https://deadmanssnitch.com/).